dimadin/pushover-notifications-edd-ext/readme.txt

 Pushover is a third-party service that can send notifications to your iOS and Android devices.
 This add-on integrates with the Pushover service to send you notifications any time a new sale is made through Easy Digital Downloads.
 It will tell you the item(s) that was sold and the amount of the purchase.
 It can also send daily alerts with a breakdown of sales and earnings for the day.

 == Changelog ==
+= 1.3.2 =
+* FIX: Removed calls to deprecated functions for getting earnings and sales for daily report.
+* NEW: EDD Recurring Payments have title of 'Subscription Renewal' instead of 'New Sale'.

 = 1.3.1 =
 * NEW: Sales notifications moved to the After Payment Actions introduced in Easy Digital Downloads 2.8.
 * TWEAK: Improved updater integration.

 = 1.3 =
-* NEW: Intregation with Software Licensing Extension to identify items when renewed
+* NEW: Integration with Software Licensing Extension to identify items when renewed
 * TWEAK: Improved translation integrations

 = 1.2.9 =